With Love and a Major Organ

 When something that is considered abnormal or unhealthy provides solace, is always it wrong?

 Productions: Hysteria Festival (Buddies In Bad Times; Tumbleweed Theatre (Alberta); Quand-Même Collective (Vancouver); etc.

 “We know exactly how to restore a painting, but we have no idea how to restore a person.”

-Mary and Laura are in the back room of a gallery, both drawn to the same piece of art: a large, empty frame.
-The painting they each see pulls them in, exposes them, and ultimately connects them.
-Even just for a moment.
+Mary and Laura are, both drawn to the same piece of art: a large, empty frame.
+Staring through it, in the back room of a gallery, whatever they each see pulls them in, exposes them, and ultimately connects them.

 Developed with Nightwood Theatre's Write From the Hip program.